 Comcast Metro Richmond

 Ken Dye is currently the Director of Government and Community Affairs for Comcast Metro Richmond.
 In this role, he is responsible for fostering a favorable political climate for Comcast among the appointed and elected officials and community leaders in 20 franchise areas.
-Previously, Dye had been the director of marketing for the local cable company (first as Continental Cablevision of Richmond; later as MediaOne), with responsibility for consumer marketing and sales, programming, internal and external communications, and advertising sales.
+Previously, Dye had been the director of marketing for the local cable company (first as Continental Cablevision of Richmond, later as MediaOne), with responsibility for consumer marketing and sales, programming, internal and external communications, and advertising sales.

 Ken is a graduate of Oberlin College with a degree in Communications Studies.
-He is a graduate of Leadership Metro Richmond and Comcast’s own Executive Leadership Forum.
-Ken is the founding president of the VA chapter of CTAM, and garnered awards for his leadership and contributions to the VA cable industry.
+He is a graduate of Leadership Metro Richmond and Comcast’s Executive Leadership Forum.
+Ken is the founding president of the VA chapter of CTAM, and he has garnered awards for his leadership and contributions to the VA cable industry.
 In 2007, he was inducted into the Virginia Cable Telecommunications Hall of Fame.

 Edward L. Flippen, Esq.

 Mr. Flippen received his M.B.A.
 (1967) and J.D.
 (1974) from the College of William and Mary, and his B.S. from Virginia Commonwealth University in 1965.